datanav/docs/overview.rst

 The final piece of Sesam is to deliver data from a dataset to a sink.
 Sinks are used to write data into target systems or send it to service endpoints.

-Sesam provides implementations for many types of data sources, including relational databases, LDAP, and MongoDB.
-It also provides a number of core Sink implementations such as the SQL and HTTP Post sinks.
+Sesam provides implementations for many types of data sources, including relational databases and custom JSON streams.
+It also provides a number of core Sink implementations such as the relational database and HTTP Post sinks.

 Installation
 ------------